-But how exactly do you get your music out there?
+But how do you get your music out there?
 We checked in with one of UK club music’s most exciting names to learn more.
-Naina is a DJ, radio host for NTS Radio and co-founder of Hooversound Recordings, one of club music’s newest and most active record labels.
+Naina is a DJ, radio host for NTS Radio and co-founder of Hooversound Recordings.
+One of club music’s newest and most active record labels.
 No stranger to new music, her monthly sets on NTS and her label showcase tracks and productions from a wide range of influences.
+Read on and discover her top tips on how to get discovered as a producer.

 Only send your best tracks